 Get Treatment for Fentanyl Addiction at Renaissance Recovery

-Renaissance Recovery Center in Huntington Beach, CA is proud to provide specialized outpatient treatment programs focused on addressing fentanyl addiction.
+Renaissance Recovery Center near Huntington Beach, CA is proud to provide specialized outpatient treatment programs focused on addressing fentanyl addiction.
 We understand the unique challenges individuals face when battling this powerful substance, and our comprehensive approach aims to support their recovery journey.

 Through our programs, such as PHP (partial hospitalization program) and IOP (intensive outpatient program), we offer the necessary support and structure tailored to the specific needs of those struggling with fentanyl addiction.
 Our integrated dual diagnosis treatment approach also addresses co-occurring mental health disorders like anxiety or depression, ensuring a holistic recovery process.